It can be challenging to figure out how to reduce the drama with your teen daughter. These simple but effective tips can help.

 - I’m not paying for college.

-These threats use fear to “motivate.”
+These threats are an attempt at using fear to “motivate.”
 The problem is that fear never motivates.
 It throws you and your daughter in a limbic reaction of fight, flight, or freeze.
-Your daughter will cuss you out or shut down but she will not grow from it.
+Your daughter will cuss you out or shut down, but she will not grow from it.

-Most of the time, these “empty threats” are impossible to carry out.
+And, most of the time, these “empty threats” are impossible to follow through on.

 Threats are knee-jerk reactions to a situation and are not well thought out.